sinequa/sba-angular/docs/modules/components/heatmap.md

 ## Features

-This module includes a Heatmap visualization of 2-dimensional data.
+This module includes a Heatmap visualization of 2-dimensional data based on the [D3 library](https://d3js.org/).
 This chart is available:

 - As a simple component taking data as an input and displaying it, unaware of Sinequa's API and data structures.
 - As a facet component, managing the transformation of an aggregation into the heatmap data, and displaying actions to customize this aggregation, as well as a settings panel.